rabblerouser/infra/README.md

 ## SSH Access

-Assuming you've created the the EC2 instance and so your SSH key is on there, you can just run this helper script:
+If the EC2 instance exists and your SSH public key is on it, you can use this helper script:

 ```sh
 cd terraform
 ./ssh.sh
 ```

+Unfortunately this only works if you were the last person to run the provisioner, otherwise someone else's public key will have overwritten yours.
+We intend to remove this limitation in the future.

 ## Troubleshooting